When bacteria-fighting cells are chronically low

-When the ANC is below 200, dangerous and life-threatening infections can occur.
+- ANC is below 200 dangerous and life-threatening infections can occur.
 Some of these include: pneumonia, meningitis, blood poisoning or septic shock.

 Neutropenia can be caused by some viral infections or certain medications.
 The neutropenia is most often temporary in these cases.

 Chronic neutropenia is defined as lasting more than 2 months.
 It may eventually go away, or remain as a life-long condition.
-Some people are born with it (called ” congenital neutropenia”), and others develop it as young children.
+Some people are born with it (congenital neutropenia), and others develop it as young children.

-In some people, neutropenia occurs in regular intervals or cycles.
-The neutrophil count is normal most of the time, but drops predictably about every three weeks.
-This is called “cyclic neutropenia”.
+Cyclic neutropenia is when the neutrophil count is normal most of the time, but drops predictably at regular intervals or cycles about every three weeks.

-Benign neutropenia is probably caused by the production of an “antibody” which attaches to the neutrophils and causes them to be destroyed in the circulation.
+Autoimmune Neutropeniais probably caused by the production of an antibody which attaches to the neutrophils and causes them to be destroyed in the circulation.
 There does not seem to be a problem with the bone marrow’s ability to make the neutrophils.
-Some people call this “autoimmune neutropenia” since the body’s own immune system seems to make the antibody responsible for the ultimate destruction of the neutrophils.

-There are medications that specifically stimulate the bone marrow to make more neutrophils.
-The most common medication used is called 11 Granulocyte Colony Stimulating Factor”, or 11 GCSFI for short.
+There are medications that stimulate the bone marrow to make more neutrophils.
+The most common medication used is called 11 Granulocyte Colony Stimulating Factor (11 GCSFI or just GCSF).
 It is most commonly given as a tiny injection under the skin, similar to the way diabetics take insulin.
 The neutrophil count usually only stays high while the person is taking the medication.
 Some people need to take the medicine every day, others may take it several times per week.
 By taking the GCSF regularly, most severe infections can be avoided.

 What should I watch for?
 Signs of infection include:

-*pain, redness, or swelling of sores, joints, or lymph glands.
+- Pain, redness, swelling of joints, or lymph glands

 You should report these symptoms to your doctor or nurse immediately (even if you notice them in the middle of the night).